shannonpeng/shannonpeng.com/app/content/projects/infection.md

 We were surprised to find that instead of piecing blocks together by hand, kids liked to stand back and throw blocks at the sculpture to add to it—they were amused that the block could stick where it hit the sculpture.
 We made up a game where we would take turns throwing blocks at the sculpture to see who would be the one to knock it down, and the kids seemed to enjoy that.

-At the end of the day, we realized that **kids really like throwing things.** And some also liked throwing things at each other.
+At the end of the day, we realized that **kids really like throwing things.** And many also liked throwing things at each other.

 <div class="image-set" markdown="1">